crazoter/My-Docs/docs/manga_reviews.md

 * **Genre**: romcom, seinen, slice-of-life
 * **Release rate**: Weekly
 * **Read until**: 59
 * **Should you read it**: Some parts are borderline hentai (even when censored), so if you're not into that sort of thing I don't recommend this at all.
 If you're okay with that sort of thing, it's a pretty sweet romance manga with decent story progression and sometimes talks about adult life stuff (that isn't necessarily M18).
-Not a lot of drama, and it eventually wanes off a lot of that sexual tension and starts going into slice-of-life.
+Not a lot of drama, and a lot of that sexual tension eventually weans off and the story starts going into married slice-of-life.

 </TabItem>